rethinking-ai/rethinking-ai.github.io/index.md

 # Important Dates

-- **Submission Deadline:** October 10th, 2025, 23:59 AoE
+- **Submission Deadline:** ~~October 10th~~ **October 17th**, 2025, 23:59 AoE
 - **Accept / Reject notification:** October 31st, 2025

 # Submission link

-- Submissions will be managed through OpenReview:
+Submissions will be managed through OpenReview:
   - <https://openreview.net/group?id=EurIPS.cc/2025/Workshop/RethinkingAI>
   - Note that newly created profiles on OpenReview *without an institutional email* will go through moderation process that *can take up to two weeks*.

+# Call for Voluntary Reviewers

+We are currently seeking voluntary reviewers to assist in the evaluation of submissions.
+If you have relevant expertise and are willing to contribute your time and insights, please fill out our reviewer sign-up form: <https://forms.gle/sVbzN9zs2UqyVc2n6>
+Reviewers must have an OpenReview account to participate.
+Your involvement will play a crucial role in ensuring the quality of our workshop proceedings.

 # Call for Contributions